soundpress/RulesOfNYC/docs/c26/index.rst

    1. The office shall be provided:

-      A. Advance notice of the transfer of a notice of completion, pursuant to section 43-1410(d); and
+      A. Advance notice of the transfer of a notice of completion, pursuant to 43 RCNY § 43-1410(d); and

       B. A written notice of transfer, filed within thirty days of the transfer on an office-approved form, in accordance with the filing requirements of the original notice set forth in subdivision d of this section.